 Warranties and Guarantees

-You should look for two different warranties in your company search.
-A manufacturer's warranty protects you in case of a product defect, while an installer's warranty covers workmanship.
-Depending on the installer and flooring brand you pick, warranty coverage could be limited to a fixed term.
-Other times, it lasts for the life of the floor.
-Ask an installer about its warranty terms, including extensions that could give you additional coverage.
+Flooring services typically come with a pair of warranties.
+The first one, issued by the manufacturer, covers the product itself.
+The second backs the installation crew's workmanship.
+Depending on the installer and flooring brand you choose, warranty coverage could be limited to a fixed term.
+In other instances, it lasts for the life of the floor.
+Ask a company about its warranty terms, including extensions that could give you longer coverage.

 Estimated Timeline